Zymosan

-Zymosan is a glucan with repeating glucose units connected by β-1,3-glycosidic linkages.
+Zymosan is a beta-glucan with repeating glucose units connected by β-1,3-glycosidic linkages.
 It binds to TLR 2 and Dectin-1 (CLEC7A).
 Zymosan is a ligand found on the surface of fungi, like yeast.

-Zymosan is prepared from yeast cell wall and consists of protein-carbohydrate complexes.
+Zymosan is prepared from yeast cell walls and consists of protein-carbohydrate complexes.
 It is used to induce experimental sterile inflammation.
 In macrophages, zymosan-induced responses include the induction of proinflammatory cytokines, arachidonate mobilization, protein phosphorylation, and inositol phosphate formation.
-Zymosan A also raises cyclin D2 levels suggesting a role for the latter in macrophage activation besides proliferation.
-It potentiates acute liver damage after galactosamine injection suggesting that certain types of nonparenchymal cells other than Kupffer cells are involved in zymosan action.
+Zymosan A also raises cyclin D2 levels, suggesting a role for the latter in macrophage activation besides proliferation.
+It potentiates acute liver damage after galactosamine injection, suggesting that certain types of nonparenchymal cells other than Kupffer cells are involved in zymosan action.